shaifulcse/GreenBundle-Data-Code/README.md

 The replication directory contains information for reproducing the results presented in the paper.

-The extension directory contain source code (and sample apks) of the benchmark and real-world apps for further studies.
+The extension directory contain source code (and sample apks) of the benchmark and real-world apps for further studies in this direction.

 1) replication: